 Up to now, three major pre-clinical studies have been performed in mice, resulting in positive antibody and T-cell responses.

-– to design a Phase I clinical trial to be started in the fall of 2022
+– to design a Phase I clinical trial to be started in the first half of 2023

 – Endocine ™